Level 4 Diploma in Therapeutic Counselling

-This two year part-time counselling practitioner qualification gives learners the knowledge, skills and competencies to work as a therapeutic counsellor in an agency context.
+This two-year part-time qualification gives learners the knowledge, skills and competencies to work as a therapeutic counsellor in an agency context

-Need to have completed a CPCAB Level 2 Certificate in Counselling Skills and a CPCAB Level 3 Certificate in Counselling Studies (or their equivalent) and be aged 19+ to enroll.
+Requires a CPCAB Level 2 Certificate in Counselling Skills and a CPCAB Level 3 Certificate in Counselling Studies (or their equivalent) to enrol and be 19 years old.

 420 guided learning hours

-We use our own Integration model (The Connections Model) which we teach as part of this course.
-The model takes an holistic view of mental health and well-being.
+We use our own model of integration called The Connections Model as a part of this course opening up a holistic view of mental health and well-being.

-The value of the therapeutic relationship is proven by research to be central to effective counselling and so we place great emphasis on this aspect of the training by embedding Person Centred concepts at the heart of our way of working.
+The value of the therapeutic relationship is proven by research to be central to effective counselling and we place great emphasis on this aspect of the training by embedding Person-Centred concepts at the heart of our way of working.

-There is a requirement for you to undertake a minimum of 10 hours of personal counselling in each year of the course and to complete 100 hours of counselling in a placement setting.
+There is a requirement for you to undertake a minimum of 10 hours of personal counselling during each year of the course.

 The course will teach you to: